-Famous for their iconic waxed cotton and recognisable wax jackets, Barbour clothing is still a family-owned British company.
-Here at e-OUTDOOR we offer the best Barbour coats and quilted jackets for men and women.
+Famous for their iconic waxed cotton and recognisable jackets, Barbour clothing is still a family-owned British company.
+Here at e-OUTDOOR, we sell the best Barbour coats and quilted jackets for men and women.

 J Barbour & Sons is a family-owned company in its fifth generation.
 Barbour started its story in the Market Place of South Shields, Tyneside, England, founded by John Barbour in 1894 as an importer of oilcloth.
 Born in Galloway, Scotland, John, together with his two sons, created the first waxed cotton motorcycle suits and waxed jackets to the general public.